 The reader would note that there are differences in VoT representation across RUM and RRM models due to the inherent differences in how they are computed.
 In RUM models, a constant trade-off value i.e. is attribute invariant is generated.
 However, for RRM models, the VoT value generated varies based on the attribute level.
 Hence, in a single plot for VoT for RUM and RRM systems, the RUM plot would take the form of a horizontal plane while the RRM plot would be a surface across different levels of travel time and cost.
 The same relationship holds for other trade-offs as well.
 The results for VoT and trade-off for delay are presented in Figure 3 and Figure 4, respectively.

+(b)

+Figure 3 Value of Time [(a) Arterial; (b) Expressway]

+(a) and (b)

+Figure 3 Value of Time [(a) Arterial; (b) Expressway]

-Figure 3(a) and Figure 3(b) represent VoT on arterial and expressway, respectively.
+(b) represent VoT on arterial and expressway, respectively.
 For the RRM approach, VoT on arterial roads varies from 0.025 to 2 $/min, whereas on expressways it ranges from 0.06 to 2.14 $/min.
 From RUM approach, the VoT is 0.18$/min for arterials and 0.20$/min for expressways.
 The VoT estimates are conformable with the VoT for Orlando (17.67$/hr or 0.295 $/min for 2014) (Schrank et al., 2015).
 From the result, it is evident that VoT on expressways are slightly higher than that of arterials.
 Further, the surface plot of VoT using RRM approach, explains that road users with high travel time and low travel cost are willing to pay more to reduce their travel time than the users with low travel time and high travel cost.